(Revised and updated as of June 2020)

 Several game engines support either precomputed static Global Illumination and/or its real-time implementations.
 "Real" per-pixel GI is very difficult to calculate even with the fastest GPUs, so simplifications are necessary.
 Of all methods of real-time GI I find voxel-based ones the most straightforward way to implement GI in interactive applications.
 Not games, though.
 Not yet at least.

-Luckily, 3-rd party solutions exist, and one of them is called SEGI for Unity and NVIDIA VXGI for Unreal Engine which is actually a hardware feature of latest generations of NVIDIA GPUs (so it's not limited to just UE).
+Still, 3-rd party solutions exist, and one of those is called SEGI for Unity and another – NVIDIA VXGI for Unreal Engine which is actually a hardware feature of the latest generations of NVIDIA GPUs (so it's not strictly limited to just UE).

 Voxel Cone-Traced GI is very taxing performance-wise but it does provide you with smooth real-time GI and some implementations can even calculate "infinite" bounces.
 There are inherent issues like light leaking and such but if we are going to render animated films and not games where the player can go anywhere, these problems can be solved on per-scene or per-shot basis.

 Needless to say, GI is absolutely essential for any type of realistic lighting, and it's nice to know that it's making its way into real-time apps and games.